 Put your lobster back in the oven to reheat.
 Wrap a whole lobster in heavy-duty aluminum foil and set it on a baking pan belly-up to reheat.

 Reheat for 5 to 10 minutes at 350 degrees with a pat or two of butter on the foil wrap to keep the lobster moist.

 Is it necessary to remove the shell lobster tail before cooking?

 Butterflying a lobster tail implies cutting through the meat to open the hard-top shell.
 This is simple to accomplish and aids in even cooking the meat.

 What parts of a lobster are off limits?

 The tomalley.
 The liver and pancreas are visible in the light-green tomalley in the lobster’s shell.
 Although lobster fans appreciate the buttery tomalley, it should not be consumed daily.

 Contaminants may settle in the liver, as they do in other animals, so it’s best to be safe.

 Raw lobsters are edible, and Maine lobsters are just as safe to eat as those exotic Japanese lobsters.

-And there goes our lobster claws 101!
-Lobsters aren’t the cheapest dish so make sure you cook them as delicious as you can.
+And there go our lobster claws 101!
+Lobsters aren’t the cheapest dish, so make sure you cook them as deliciously as you can.
 We hope this article helps you in prepping for your next lobster meal.
 Enjoy!